 Make sure your application is complete

 Make sure your application is properly filled out and submitted with all the required supporting documents.
-If your application is incomplete or missing documents your application will be tossed aside.
+If your application is incomplete or missing documents your application will not be considered.

 Keep an eye on the deadline

 Think about your strengths

 Take the time to think about your volunteer and work experience, your interests, passions and abilities.
-The one thing that you are really good at could just what the committee is looking for.
+The one thing that you are really good at could be very interesting to the committee.
 Also, be ready to sell yourself.
-If you go into the interview with a negative attitude you will mostly likely not been seen as a winner.
+If you go into the interview with a negative attitude you will mostly likely not be considered as a recipient.

 Say thank you